The DeVos Family

 Matt Lloyd was named assistant general manager of the Orlando Magic on June 29, 2012.
 He came to Orlando after working with the Chicago Bulls for 13 seasons, his last five as the team’s director of college scouting.

 Lloyd is responsible for overseeing the Magic’s professional, college and international scouting departments, as well as assisting with roster management and development.
+He also served as interim general manager during the 2017 offseason.

 As director of college scouting for Chicago, Lloyd oversaw the scouting and information compilation of prospects for the NBA Draft, along with statistical analysis of pro and amateur players.
 He implemented and maintained a database which organized scouting information.